 The six month period of responding when served with a letter of demand will give enough time for companies to tide through the present Covid-19 crisis.
 This will help the company to prepare enough to handle a possible lawsuit.

-Please note that the exemption is valid only for the duration for the company to respond.
+Please note that the exemption is valid only for the duration of the company to respond.
 Other legal actions can still be taken against the debtor company.

 Whether an exemption under section 615 of the Companies Act good enough to amend?